Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 provide a set of properties summarized by the acronym ACID
 [@gray1981transaction; @silberschatz2010database]:

--   Atomic: All work in a transaction completes (i.e., is committed to stable storage) or none of it completes.
+-   **Atomic**: All work in a transaction completes (i.e., is committed to stable storage) or none of it completes.

--   Consistent: A transaction transforms the database from one consistent state to another consistent state.
+-   **Consistent**: A transaction transforms the database from one consistent state to another consistent state.

--   Isolated: The results of any changes made during a transaction are not visible until the transaction has committed.
+-   **Isolated**: The results of any changes made during a transaction are not visible until the transaction has committed.

--   Durable: The results of a committed transaction survive failures.
+-   **Durable**: The results of a committed transaction survive failures.

 The need to support extremely large quantities of data and numbers of concurrent clients has led to the development of a range of alternative